“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 - Try to notice when you’ve got a great success without having any prior self-doubt.
 This is a great achievement by itself!
 If your self-doubts were a bit less strong than before, it’s awesome too.

 It might sound easy (or even cheesy), but it’s not.
 It’s difficult to be aware of our thoughts and feelings.
-Personally, meditation is the only activity which helps me recognize what I’ve in my head.
+Personally, meditation is the only activity which helps me look at what I have in my head.
 It can be hard to practice (even if it looks simple), but you’ll learn a lot along the way.

 Keeping Record of Positive Feedback